threepistons/recipes/lentil-tomato-sauce-for-pasta-rice.recipe.md

 * 1 large onion, chopped
 * 2 cloves garlic, crushed or grated
 * 1 medium carrot, scrubbed and diced
-* 110 g green or brown lentils
+* 110 g green or brown lentils, soaked in water for 24 hours in the fridge and drained
 * 0.5 can chopped tomatoes
 * 1 tbsp tomato puree
 * 1 tsp paprika, I used smoked paprika.